 The gamma distribution can take on a variety of shapes and is thus suited for diverse modelling applications \citep{kleiber_statistical_2003,husak_use_2007}.
-The dispersion parameter $\alpha$ determines the variance of the day suitability; the expected day suitability $\tau_{t}$ is normalized so that its temporal average is $1$, i.e. $\frac{1}{T}\sum_{t}\tau_{t}=1$.
+The dispersion parameter $\alpha$ determines the variance of the day suitability; the expected day suitability $\tau_{t}$ is normalized so that its temporal average is $1$, i.e. $\frac{1}{T}\sum_{t}\tau_{t}=1$ with $T$ being the number of days in the study period.
 We supposed that the day suitability $\varepsilon_{t}$ is the same for all anglers in Alberta, whereas their individual decisions are independent from one another.
-The values $\mu_{i}$ and $\tau_{t}$ are given by submodels, which we introduce in section \ref{subsec:Submodels}.
+The values $\mu_{i}$ and $\tau_{t}$ are given by the submodels in section \ref{subsec:Submodels}.

 We assumed that anglers choose the destinations of their trips based on individual local preferences and their previous fishing destinations (Figures~\ref{fig:choice-process}, \ref{fig:trip-series}).
 Consider an angler from origin $i$.
 With probability $\psame$, they decide to revisit the destination of their last trip.
 Otherwise, they choose a new destination as follows: with probability $\pregion$, they constrain their destination choice to their \emph{region of preference} $\mathcal{R}$ -- a spatially contained set of destinations that they personally like best -- and choose a destination $j\in\mathcal{R}$ according to probabilities $p_{ij|\mathcal{R}}$.
 Alternatively, with probability $\pall=1-\pregion$, they make an unconstrained choice from all available destinations $j$ according to probabilities $p_{ij}$.